trilitech/tezos-developer-docs/docs/unity/quickstart.md

    1. On the Player tab, go to the **WebGL settings** tab.
    1. Under **Resolution and Presentation**, select the WebGL template to use.

-1. To enable copy and paste in the WebGL build, double-click `WebGLCopyAndPaste.unitypackage`, which is in the `TezosSDK/WebGLFrontend/output` folder of the SDK, to install it.
+1. To enable copy and paste in the WebGL build, double-click `WebGLCopyAndPaste.unitypackage`, which is in the `WebGLFrontend/output` folder of the SDK, to install it.

-   This package automatically enables copy and paste on selectable text fields, such as the account address field in the _WalletConnection Tutorial scene.
+   This package automatically enables copy and paste on selectable text fields, such as the account address field in the WalletConnection tutorial scene.

 ## Connecting to wallets